-Major Program.
 The Psychology major is designed to ensure a comprehensive understanding of the content of the discipline and the skills required to work within it.
 Psychology majors are required to elect nine full courses, including PSYC 100, and 122.
 Psychology majors must complete both of these courses by the end of the sophomore year and must earn a grade of B- or better in both courses to continue with the major.
+Beginning with the class of 2018 students who wish to major in Psychology but did not receive a B- or better in PSYC 100 can take a makeup examination and a passing grade on this exam will allow them to place out of this requirement.
+This exam can only be taken by students receiving a C+ or lower in Psych 100 taken at Amherst College.
 Students may not enroll in PSYC 100 if they scored a 4 or 5 on the Psychology Advanced Placement exam, 6 or better on the Psychology International Baccalaureate exam, or completed an introductory psychology course at another college or university.
-Students who place out of PSYC 100 must replace that course with an additional course to reach the number required for the major.
+Students who place out of taking PSYC 100 as a course must replace that course with an additional course to reach the number required for the major.
 Students may choose to place out of PSYC 122 either by scoring a 4 or 5 on the Advanced Placement Exam or by completing STAT 111 or 135, ECON 360, or a statistics course at another college or university.
+Students must receive a grade of B- or better in any course used to place out of Psych 100 or PSYC 122, unless it is an AP course.
 Students who place out of PSYC 122 must replace that course with an additional course to reach the number required for the major.
+At this time there is no placement examination for student who do not receive a B- or better in PSYC 122.
 Beginning with the class of 2015, majors are also required to complete PSYC 123 by the end of the junior year.

 Additionally, to provide a thorough understanding of fundamental areas within psychology, students must choose at least one intermediate course from each of the three areas below: